-Stetson University accepts both the Stetson University Application for Undergraduate Admission and the Common Application.
+Stetson University accepts both the Stetson University Application and the Common Application.
 You must complete the application for admission and submit the required supporting materials to be considered for admission to Stetson University.

 If you have questions or need help at any time, we are available via online chat or phone Monday through Friday from 8 a.m. to 4:30 p.m.
 EST.